fjuhec/blender/doc/python_api/rst/bge.texture.rst

    Refer to the DeckLink SDK documentation for a full description of these pixel format.
    It is important to understand them as the decoding of the pixels is NOT done in VideoTexture for performance reason.
 Instead a specific shader must be used to decode the pixel in the GPU.
-   Only the ' 8BitARGB' and '8BitBGRA' pixel format have an equivalent in OpenGL.
+   Only the '8BitARGB', '8BitBGRA' and '10BitRGBXLE' pixel formats are mapped directly to OpenGL RGB float textures.
+   The '8BitYUV' and '10BitYUV' pixel formats are mapped to openGL RGB float texture but require a shader to decode.
-   Other formats are sent to the GPU as a 'GL_RED_INTEGER' texture (i.e. a texture with only the red channel coded as an unsigned 32 bit integer).
-This helps extracting the color channels in a shader.
+   The other pixel formats are sent as a 'GL_RED_INTEGER' texture (i.e. a texture with only the red channel coded as an unsigned 32 bit integer) and are not recommended for use.

-   Example: “HD1080p24/10BitRGB/3D” is equivalent to “24ps/r210/3D” and represents a full HD stereo feed at 24 frame per second.
+   Example: “HD1080p24/10BitYUV/3D:4” is equivalent to “24ps/v210/3D:4” and represents a full HD stereo feed at 24 frame per second and 4 frames cache size.

    Although video format auto detection is possible with certain DeckLink devices, the corresponding API is NOT implemented in the BGE.
 Therefore it is important to specify the format string that matches exactly the video feed.
 If the format is wrong, no frame will be captured.
    It should be noted that the pixel format that you need to specify is not necessarily the actual format in the video feed.
-For example, the 4K Extreme card delivers 8bit RGBs pixels in the '10BitRGB' format.
+For example, the 4K Extreme card delivers 8bit RGBs pixels in the '10BitRGBXLE' format.
 Use the 'Media Express' application included in 'Desktop Video' to discover which pixel format works for a particular video stream.

    .. attribute:: status